codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

 Specifying a value of the attribute limits, potentially, which elements have the styling applied to them.

 Even though `[data-alt="canine"]` seems to be more specific, that isn't the case.
 The two rules are treated as the same level of specificity and the order of the selectors take precedence.
-This is seen with the the `firebrick` color being applied to the "Dog" text instead of `cyan`.
+This is seen with the `firebrick` color being applied to the "Dog" text instead of `cyan`.

 ## Tilde `~`